fusky-labs/searchpets/README.md

-# housepets-search-engine
+# Housepets Search Engine

-a search engine to find your favorite housepets comic
+A search engine to find your favorite Housepets comic!